 The items that comprise pre-retirement income include labor market earnings, the real return (assumed to be 4.6 percent) on 401(k) plans and other financial assets, and imputed rent from housing, minus mortgage and non-mortgage interest paid.
 Average pre-retirement lifetime income serves as the denominator for each household's replacement rate.
-With projections of pre- and post-retirement income, it is possible to calculate the projected replacement rate for each household when the head reaches 65.
+With projections of

-To determine the share of the retired population at risk, the projected replacement rates must be compared with pre-tax target replacement rates.
-The latter is one that permits the lender.
+&lt;sup>4 Under a reverse mortgage, a homeowner borrows against the equity in his house and receives money from a lender.
 Unlike a home equity loan, no loan payments or interest are due until the individual dies, moves out, or sells the house.
 When one of these events occurs, the borrower or the estate is responsible for repaying the loan in full.
 The Index does not include income from work, since the goal of the Index is to assess the retirement security of households once they make a complete exit from the labor force.

-&lt;sup>5 For couples, the annuity provides the surviving spouse two-thirds of the base amount.
+&lt;sup>6 For couples, the annuity provides the surviving spouse two-thirds of the base amount.
 While inflation-indexed annuities are not popular with consumers, they provide a convenient tool for converting a lump sum of wealth into a stream of income.
 And while inflation-indexed annuities provide a smaller initial benefit than nominal annuities, over time they protect a household's purchasing power against the erosive effects of inflation.